-5.8 The Headteacher will ensure that competent contractors are employed and will oversee the planning and safe execution of construction, refurbishment, and maintenance work on buildings, plant, and equipment carried out by contractors or other third parties.
+5.8 The Headteacher along with the School Business Manager will ensure that competent contractors are employed and will oversee the planning and safe execution of construction, refurbishment, and maintenance work on buildings, plant, and equipment carried out by contractors or other third parties.
 This is part of their client duty under The Construction (Design and Management) Regulations 2015.

-The Headteacher will delegate the day-to-day co-ordination of all contractual and maintenance work carried out on school premises to the School Business Manager and Site Manager, who will liaise with Lead Teachers and Early Years Practitioners and others to ensure safety procedures and policy agreements are observed.
+The Headteacher will delegate the day-to-day co-ordination of all contractual and maintenance work carried out on school premises to the School Business Manager, who will liaise with Lead Teachers and Early Years Practitioners and others to ensure safety procedures and policy agreements are observed.